OneDrive is approved and integrated with LMS.

 Better learning occurs when:

-• Student actively create their own products like spreadsheets, presentation, and documents, rather than consuming things others make.
+• Students actively create their own products like spreadsheets, presentation, and documents, rather than consuming things others make.
 When students apply what they have been exposed to by a lecture, video or demonstration, they are much more likely to learn it well and remember it.

 Learning Technology Ecosystem (LTE) Principles